 How to Recycle Christmas Cards into Gift Tags

-This year I used ribbons and clothespins to display all the Christmas cards.
-I simply looped them over the door and enjoyed them all season long.
+Each year I use ribbons and clothespins to display all the Christmas cards.
+I simply loop them over the door and enjoy them all season long.
+But when the season is done, I want to find a way to recycle the Christmas cards and give them a second life.

 I pulled out my Cuttlebug and dyes so I could slice out the shapes that best fit each design.
-If you don’t have a Cuttlebug, there are several other dye cutting machines that will easily do this process.
+If you don’t have a Cuttlebug, there are several other dye cutting machines that will easily do this process or you can use scissors and simply cut them by hand.

 How did I decide which shape to use for each card?
 I simply let the designs dictate what worked best for each one.